KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 - You may need to adjust some of the CMake options based on your platform.
 See the platform-specific sections later in this document.
+- When using update_deps.py to change architectures (x64, Win32...)
+  or build configurations (debug, release...) it is strongly recommended to add the '--clean-repo' parameter.
+This ensures compatibility among dependent components. dependent components will produce consistent build artifacts.
 - The `update_deps.py` script fetches and builds the dependent repositories in the current directory when it is invoked.
 In this case, they are built in the `build` directory.